escape208/Import-SampleUsersAD/README.md

 **-Enabled**

-Create the User(s) in an enabled state.
-If specified, a randomly-generated password that meets default AD password complexity is set on the user.
-If not specified, the user is `Disabled` by default and no password is generated.
+Default is `$False`.
+Create the User(s) in an enabled or disabled state.
+If `$True`, user is created as `Enabled` and a randomly-generated password that meets default AD password complexity is set on the user.
+If `$False`, the user is `Disabled` and no password is generated unless `-GenerateSecurePassword` is specified.

 **-GenerateSecurePassword**